ItsRyanG/gh_action-auto_semantic_version/README.md

 The workflow uses the following environment variables:

-- `ACTIONS_RUNNER_DEBUG`: When set to `true`, it enables additional debug information during the workflow run.

 - `last_tag`: Holds the last released version retrieved from the repository tags.

 - `version`: Holds the incremented minor version that will be used to create the new release branch.